jovan-stojanovic/jovan-stojanovic.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a first-year PhD Candidate working on networks, econometrics and machine learning.

-I am a data scientist and open-source project maintainer.
+Previously data scientist and open-source project maintainer.

-I am interested in machine learning on tables, programming in Python and developing the [skrub](https://skrub-data.org/) open-source package.

-I have a background in Economics and Econometrics.